NVIDIA/NeMo/docs/source/nlp/machine_translation.rst

          --removed-tgt train_noise.de \
          --fasttext-model lid.176.bin

 #.
-Length filtering - We filter out sentences from the data that are below a minimum length (1) or exceed a maximum length (250).
+Length filtering - we filter out sentences from the data that are below a minimum length (1) or exceed a maximum length (250).
 We
    also filter out sentences where the ratio between source and target lengths exceeds 1.3 except for English <-> Chinese models.
    `Moses <https://github.com/moses-smt/mosesdecoder>`__ is a statistical machine translation toolkit that contains many useful pre-processing scripts.